Principles of Statistical Inference in Online Problems: Algorithms

-In this subsection, we illustrate how to derive recursive formulas for \(\hat{v}_{q,n,\LASER(p,\phi)}\) with \(p,q \in \Z^+\) and \(\phi=1\).
-The general algorithms under ramping or mini-batch estimation, which are implemented in our R package, can be obtained by combining the ideas in Sections \ref{algo-laser}, \ref{algo-mb} and here.
+In this subsection, we illustrate how to derive recursive formulas for $\hat{v}_{q,n,\LASER(p,\phi)}$ with $p,q \in \Z^+$ and $\phi=1$.
+The general algorithms under ramping or a mini-batch setting, which are implemented in our R package, can be obtained by combining the ideas in \cref{sec:algo-laser,sec:algo-mb} and here.